 The track then leads to the river flats of Charming Creek and the historic site of Watson’s Mill.

-The northern end is through Seddonville, 50 km northeast of Westport on SH67, and 10 km along a gravel road to the walkway entrance at the abandoned Charming Creek mine site.
+There are two access points.
+The southern end is clearly signposted from SH 67 at Ngakawau, 35 km northeast of Westport.
+From the north, access is through Seddonville, 50 km north-east of Westport on SH 67, then 10 km along a gravel road to the abandoned Charming Creek mine site.

 This is a shared-use track.
 Follow the mountain bikers code: respect others, respect the rules, respect the track.

 In the steepest, most confined section of the gorge, the hardy Ngakawau Gorge (Celmisia morganii) flowers abundantly on steep rock faces from December to January.
 This is the only known habitat for this rare and protected species.

 The walk passes remnants of mining and milling operations from the early 1900s including tunnels, sawmill and coal mine remains.